5.5 Employment Opportunities Related to Law

 General Overview of Law-Related Employment

-Each chapter of this book offers students some insight into the employment opportunities related to the topics addressed within the respective chapters.
-Accordingly, the following is a brief overview of job opportunities related to law and the legal profession.
-The specific jobs explored for Chapter 5 are: 1) lawyers, 2) Limited License Legal Technicians, and 3) paralegals.
-Students should be aware that each state sets its own educational, licensing, and practice requirements for each of these three career fields.
-Students are encouraged to go online and review the specific requirements for the state or states in which they might be interested in obtaining employment.
+Each chapter of this book offers students insight into the employment opportunities related to the topics addressed within the respective chapters.
+The following is a brief overview of job opportunities in the legal profession.
+The specific jobs explored for Chapter 5 are: (a) lawyers, (b) limited license legal technicians (LLLT), and (c) paralegals.
+Each state sets its own educational, licensing, and practice requirements for each of these career fields.
+Students are encouraged to go online to review the specific requirements for the state or states in which they might be interested in obtaining employment.

 Lawyers

-Generally, those interested in becoming a licensed attorney must obtain a four-year undergraduate degree, apply, be admitted to and graduate from a law school, and then take and pass a comprehensive state bar examination for each state where they intend to set up a legal practice.
-Oregon became the first state to eliminate the bar exam requirement while California and Utah are also considering an alternative (Kaur, 2023).
+Generally, those interested in becoming a licensed attorney must obtain a four-year undergraduate degree; apply, be admitted to, and graduate from law school; and take and pass a comprehensive state bar examination for each state where they intend to practice law.
+Oregon became the first state to eliminate the bar exam requirement, while California and Utah are also considering an alternative (Kaur, 2023).
 On March 15, 2024, Washington joined Oregon in dropping the bar requirement (Rosciglione, 2024).
 Below are several links with information offering insight into the processes and protocols for becoming a lawyer.
 The information is grouped into three broad questions or topics:

 - The Law School Admission Council, Law School Admission Council